ietf-wg-webtrans/webtrans-wg-materials/ietf106/minutes.md

 David Schinazi (as chair): From the mic line feedback, question #2 is not well defined.
 We're not going to take a hum on question #2 today.

 Tommy Pauly: These deliverables are not the right granularity.
 These are one way to solve the problem but the charter should talk more about the problem statement than a given solution.

 Jonathan Lenox: It's not clear that there should be 3 transports.
 That decision should be made by the WG instead of being in the charter.

-Chris Lemmons: Then let's hum about what needs more work instead of humming about the whole list for adoption.
+Chris Lemmons (Jabber Room): Then let's hum about what needs more work.
+Instead of humming about the whole list for adoption.

 David Schinazi: we're not going to have those hums today.